gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 *Clunk.*
 It dropped into the down position.
-On the wall opposite the entrance the second door began to grind open.
+On the wall opposite the entrance the inner door began to grind open.

-Maddy had only a heartbeat to duck and pull Sindy down with her as the tentacle lifted off the ground and struck the wall.
+Maddy had only a heartbeat to duck and pull Sindy down with her as the tentacle lashed out.
 *Smack!*
 The tentacle whipped back and slapped the wall again.

 "Go!"
 Maddy ordered Sindy.

-"But---"
+"But—"

 "Go!"
 She pushed her sister forward.